-As leading regional green belt architects, Lapworth were chosen to design by the developer Spitfire Homes to work on a challenging project in the Warwickshire countryside in the village of Snitterfield, close to Stratford-upon-Avon.
+As leading regional green belt architects, Lapworth were chosen by a leading national homebuilder to work on a challenging project in the Warwickshire countryside in the village of Snitterfield, close to Stratford-upon-Avon.

-A plot of land in the green belt to the north of local landmark Appleton House came up for development with a brief for high-quality low-density residential development on land in this picturesque historical village with connections to Shakespeare.
+A plot of land in the green belt to the north of local landmark Appleton House came up for development with a brief for high-quality, low-density residential development in this picturesque historical village with connections to Shakespeare.

 This allowed Lapworth Architects to enlarge the existing homes and adapt part of the development to address the residents’ concerns over lack of privacy and the loss of open space with a judicious planting scheme so that none of the existing neighbours’ privacy would be affected by the new homes.

 The development of seven homes was designed with space and maximum natural light in mind with modern glazing and clever orientations to make the most of the verdant surrounding.
 As part of the project sustainability, houses were furnished with cycle parking, and the houses were oriented around a central access road with garages for greater security.

 To keep with the mixed streetscape of the village, Lapworth designers included both double-storey homes as well as bungalows in an elegant, traditional style that matched the surrounding houses, which are mainly spacious detached houses in this affluent village.
 The scheme architecture used brick, Tudor boarding, tile hanging and render to reflect the historical architecture of the village, with its connections to Shakespeare.

 Given Snitterfield’s location in the West Midlands green belt, Lapworth Architects worked closely with the local council to guarantee that the infill development – often rejected by councils on the basis that they infringe on the openness of the green belt – was sympathetic and appropriate in scale and design.